Enjoy achieving together…to be the best that we can be!

 Our pupils learn best through experiential learning and our history curriculum supports and promotes this.
 At Usworth Colliery, we aim to bring history alive for the children.
 We believe that learning history is not merely remembering when events happened but the study of how to be a historian.
 This underpins our approach to the subject, where historical skills are taught explicitly and knowledge is imparted through investigation and application of these skills.
 Through this approach, our children will develop more critical thinking skills, learning how to ask good questions and weigh up evidence.
-We invite history specialists in to school to share their knowledge and enthusiasm, visit places of historical interest to widen children’s experiences and explore primary and secondary sources hands on in order to engage them and enrich their learning.
+We invite history specialists to share their knowledge and enthusiasm, visit places of historical interest to widen children’s experiences and explore primary and secondary sources hands on in order to engage them and enrich their learning.
 Through studying local themes and people, our children are encouraged to appreciate their own place in the world and the events that have led to this to help instil a sense of pride in their heritage and community.
 Through the experiential approach, pupils are offered a curriculum which is exciting, engaging and ambitiously designed to develop values that will serve them throughout their school life and beyond – to be curious, respectful, flexible and critical in their thinking.
-To widen the aspirations of our young learners, they are regularly exposed to a range of experiences to ensure that they all gain the knowledgeskills and cultural capital they need for future learning, future employment and to succeed in life.

 History in the Early Years Foundation Stage